japgolly/test-state/doc/USAGE.md

 1. Create a configuration for your needs.
     <br>Each module has a `trait` containing all of its public API.
     Mix them into your own `object`.
-Lately you can add additional configuration such as settings, or typeclasses for your data types.
+Later you can add additional configuration such as settings, or typeclasses for your data types.
     ```scala
     package my.app.test